-- Gave impression of charismatic and unique personality, an increasing rarity in modern politics.
+- Gave the impression of charismatic and unique personality, an increasing rarity in modern politics.

 - It was partly a backlash against the Labour government in 2007, but primarily because of Johnson’s personal profile.
 It is rare for Conservatives to do well in London.

-- Ken Livingston had his own high public profile after 8 years in the job, but there was some desire for a change
+- Ken Livingston had his own high public profile after eight years in the job, but there was some desire for a change

 Boris Johnson and Cycling

 Boris is well known for his love of cycling and frequently commutes to work through the busy streets of London.
-As mayor of London he implented an exisiting idea to provide hire bikes in London.
+As mayor of London, he implemented an existing idea to provide hire bikes in London.
 For a time, they became known as the “Boris Bike”.

 He has had many bikes stolen and has written extensively on the injustice of bike theft.
 For example, he notes that on having a bike stole people usually respond by criticising the cyclist for not taking sufficient precautions or buying a bike that is too flash.
 He admits that he has fantasised over leaving dummy bikes as bait for thieves and then setting the Navy Seals on to the criminals.

 Boris Johnson and Have I got News for You